Documentation

 --no-gatesDisable all gates (linters, type checks).

 On a very large repository, a --full-scan can exceed the review time budget (10 minutes by default).
 When it does, the review returns a partial result: the findings produced before the deadline, shown with a “Partial analysis” banner.
-It still blocks on any must-fix, does not fail with zero findings, and the findings it reports are real.
-For a faster review on a huge repo, narrow the scope with --diff-only or --analyzer.
+It still blocks on any blocker or major finding, does not fail with zero findings, and the findings it reports are real.
+For a faster review on a huge repo, narrow the scope with --diff-only, --analyzers, or --profile.

 Suppressions